 The youngest you'll typically find is 4 months.
-Sani Resort in Halkidiki, Greece runs an Ofsted-standard crèche from 4 months.
-Almyra in Cyprus offers Baby Go Lightly with pre-arrival baby equipment and supervised baby slots from 4 months.
+Sani Resort in Halkidiki, Greece runs an professionally run Worldwide Kids crèche from 4 months.
+Almyra in Cyprus offers Baby Go Lightly with pre arrival baby equipment and supervised baby slots from 4 months.
 Ikos resorts across Greece and Spain accept babies from 4 months in their Worldwide Kids crèche programme.

 More from the FAQ